dmind-gmbh/extension-cookieman/README.md

 It includes the HTML for a cookie confirmation modal on every page.

 It shows the modal when the cookie *CookieConsent* is not set yet.
+In the example templates it is not shown on the configured imprintPid and dataProtectionDeclarationPid (see TypoScript constants) - this is to follow the GDPR's expectation that those pages shall be easily and directly accessible and should not interfere with a cookie consent banner.

 It saves user's choices as a comma-separated list in the HTML cookie *CookieConsent*, e.g. "marketing,preferences".

-All cookie groups are defined in HTML.
+All cookie groups are simply defined in HTML by setting the name= of a checkbox.

 Your tracking solutions shall then adhere to this setting by checking if their repective string (e.g. "marketing") is contained in the cookie *CookieConsent*.

-This can be done with conditions in Google Tagmanager or by dynamically including &lt;script&gt;s with JavaScript.
+This can be done in Google Tagmanager or by dynamically including &lt;script&gt;s with JavaScript.

 This is an example using the convenience function hasConsented('...') provided by this extension:
 <pre>